nazizah/progate.github.io/README.md

 #progate.github.io

-#learning  web development using htmll and css
+#learning  web development using html and css (1st project using github)